OpenEvalProject/evals/manuscripts/elife-86636/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/86636/elife-86636-fig5-v1.jpg)

-**Figure 5.:** Bb cells ex vivo.(A) Schematic of experiment to determine candidate tick proteins interacting with Bb over the course of feeding.
+**Figure 5.:** (A) Schematic of experiment to determine candidate tick proteins interacting with Bb over the course of feeding.
 Ticks were collected 1 day and 4 days after placement on mice.
 Uninfected ticks at the same time points were mixed with cultured Bb as controls.
 Bb was enriched with αBb antibody as in RNA-seq experiments and then subjected to mass spectrometry to identify tick proteins present in the samples.
 Venn diagram depicts the proteins enriched in day 1 and day 4 samples over controls in at least two of three replicates, see Figure 5—source data 1 for all proteins.
 Tick proteins that are enriched with Bb vary greatly over the course of feeding.
 (B) Tick proteins uniquely identified one day after placement that are annotated as extracellular matrix (ECM) proteins, see Figure 5—source data 2.
 (C) Tick proteins uniquely identified four days after attachment that are annotated as low-density lipoprotein receptors, see Figure 5—source data 3.
-ECM and membrane proteins may be good candidates for Bb-interacting proteins.Figure 5—source data 1.Bb-enriched samples.Sheet 1, all proteins; sheet 2, proteins enriched on day 1 only; sheet 3, proteins enriched on day 4 only; sheet 4, proteins enriched on day 1 and day 4.Figure 5—source data 2.Figure 5—source data 3.
+ECM and membrane proteins may be good candidates for Bb-interacting proteins.

 Some of the proteins enriched with Bb from the tick may be good candidates for key Bb-interacting partners during feeding, especially if they are localized to the surface of tick cells where they may encounter Bb.
 The scarcity of both predicted and experimentally validated functions and localizations for tick proteins makes it difficult to fully assess the potential for tick protein interactions with extracellular Bb.
 Nevertheless, of the proteins found exclusively one day after attachment, 10 were categorized as extracellular matrix proteins using the PANTHER gene database (Thomas et al., 2022), and this category was statistically enriched (Fisher’s exact test, FDR = 0.000093; Figure 5B and Figure 5—source data 2).
 30 additional proteins were annotated with a cellular component as plasma membrane.
 Four days after attachment, we did not detect any annotated extracellular matrix proteins; however, we identified 31 proteins that are likely to be found at the membrane, including two proteins annotated as putative low-density lipoprotein receptors (Figure 5C and Figure 5—source data 3).
 These extracellular matrix and membrane proteins may be the most likely to directly interact with Bb during this timeframe and are candidates for tick proteins important in the Bb dissemination process.
 The proteins present in the changing tick environment may be key determinants of pathogen transmission as Bb remodels its outer surface while preparing to migrate through the tick to a new host.